mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 > ... it means here that which cannot be discriminated.
 With an obvious and deliberate disregard for logic the Sutra claims that this unrelated Absolute can enter into a relation with certain persons.
 This is a difficult idea, and a difficult word is chosen to express it. **Exalts** – the word (prabhavita) contains a great wealth of meaning, and “exalts” is the best I can do.
 One could also say, “are glorified by,” “draw their strength from,” “owe their distinction to,” or “derive their dignity from.”
 The idea is that the holy persons have “arisen” from the Unconditioned, have been “produced” from it, are “brought forth” by it.

 So, the absolute, the unconditioned, the original nature of existence [inherent] in all beings, exalts your life – basically.
 Giving encouragement to you, giving strength to you, giving dignity to you, constantly.
 This is [the] absolute.
 So, from this point, we are already right in the middle of this.
 All we have to do is just continually be present with this absolute.
-Absolute means, completely, under all circumstances, as much as possible, you should stand up straight, with stability and confidence.
+Absolute means, completely *[unintelligible]*.
+Under all circumstances, as much as possible, you should stand up straight, with stability and confidence.
 Your consciousness tells you whatever it is – “you are a good boy” or “bad boy”, whatever it is – anyway, you should be stable, stand up straight, and continue to take care of your life.
 And then, finally, you can really experience what is called spiritual stability.

 Do you have any questions?